 By Aluisio Alves

-(Reporting by Aluisio Alves; Editing by Jane Wardell)
+(Reporting by Aluisio Alves Writing by Carolina Pulice; Editing by David Gregorio)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.